pupil-labs/pupil-docs/src/invisible/how-tos/integrate-with-the-real-time-api/build-matlab-experiment.md

 ## Can I run the wrapper alone?
 Yes, if you are not planning on using Psychtoolbox, you can also use the wrapper alone.
 Download the `pupil_labs_realtime_api` function and add it to your path.
-Then, call it as you would normally call a function.
+Then, call it as you would typically call a function.

 ```matlab
 r = pupil_labs_realtime_api('Command','status');
 ```

-There are several arguments that can be used to control the wrapper:
+Several arguments can be used to control the wrapper:

 - `Command`: followed by one of the following commands,  `status`, `start`, `stop`, `save`, `cancel`, or `event`.
 - The default is `status`.